vietanhnl95/curious-duck/content/about/index.md

 Learning is important, but it's even more important to learn effectively.
 Time is limited while there are always too many things to learn, and I believe that writing and sharing is highly helpful in acquiring new knowledge.
 <br/><br/>

 In this blog, I will write about various topics, ranging from data science, maths to coffee brewing, book reviews or even literature.
-Technically, it can be any knowledge that I find interesting that I want to save and share.
-To keep everything well-organized, each post will be labeled with <a href="/categories">_categories_</a> and <a href="/tags">_tags_</a> for each post.
+Technically, it can be anything that I find interesting, and I want to and share with others.
+To keep everything well-organized, each post will be labeled with <a href="/categories">_categories_</a> and <a href="/tags">_tags_</a>.
 <br/><br/>